-Narcissistic abuse is a type of emotional abuse that’s carried out by someone with narcissistic personality disorder (NPD), says abuse recovery coach expert Annie Kazina, PhD, author of The Woman You Want To Be.
+Narcissistic abuse is a type of emotional abuse that’s carried out by someone with narcissistic personality disorder (NPD) or narcissistic tendencies, says abuse recovery coach Annie Kaszina, PhD, author of The Woman You Want To Be.
 “Narcissistic abuse is basically a systematic approach to humiliate, reject, blame, and actually destroy the other person in a relationship,” she says.
 “It is not love—a narcissist feeds on their victim.”

-“Narcissistic abuse is basically a systematic approach to humiliate, reject, blame, and actually destroy the other person in a relationship.” —Annie Kazina, PhD, abuse recovery coach expert
+“Narcissistic abuse is basically a systematic approach to humiliate, reject, blame, and actually destroy the other person in a relationship.” —Annie Kaszina, PhD, abuse recovery coach

-Furthermore, folks with certain personality traits and relationship tendencies may be more at risk for entering a relationship with narcissist and enduring narcissistic abuse.
-“Someone who has narcissistic tendencies tends to be in a relationship with someone who has co-dependent tendencies,” says David Klow, LMFT, author of You Are Not Crazy: Letters from Your Therapist.
-“The narcissist often needs the co-dependent to feel better about themselves and the co-dependent feels more worthy when they are with someone who is larger than life.”
+Despite the fact that narcissistic abuse typically results in a toxic relationship, it can be tough to identify in the moment because of the emotional manipulation at play.
+“Someone who has narcissistic tendencies tends to be in a relationship with someone who has co-dependent tendencies,” says therapist David Klow, LMFT, author of You Are Not Crazy: Letters from Your Therapist.
+“The narcissist often needs the co-dependent to feel better about themselves, and the co-dependent feels more worthy when they are with someone who is larger than life.”

 1. Your relationship was intense from the beginning

-A narcissist will “appear as this person who really gets you,” Dr. Kazina says.
-“It feels like a great love, and they will make it seem that they will love you more than anybody has ever loved you in your life,” she says, often through love-bombing, or over-the-top affection, flattery, and praise.
-Basically, things may feel really intense, really early, and there's never any sense of calm.
+A narcissist will “appear as this person who really gets you,” Dr. Kaszina says.
+“It feels like a great love, and they will make it seem like they will love you more than anybody has ever loved you in your life,” she says, often through love-bombing, or over-the-top affection, flattery, and praise.
+Basically, things may feel really intense, really early on in your courtship, and there's never any sense of calm or ease.

 2. But that feeling doesn’t last

-While a narcissist will make you feel like you’re their soul mate early on, things will soon change.
-“They will make you feel like you don’t deserve them,” Dr. Kazina says.
+While a narcissist will make you feel like you’re their soulmate early on, things will soon change.
+“They will make you feel like you don’t deserve them,” Dr. Kaszina says.
 “They can make you feel worthless.”
 The knock to your self-esteem could also make you feel like you're doing something to ruin a relationship that once seemed perfect.

 3. It feels like they’re no longer listening to you

-Early on, it’s likely you felt like your partner was hanging on every word you say.
+Early on, it’s likely you felt like your partner was hanging on every word you said.
 But over time, a narcissist will block you out, making you feel unheard, Dr. Kaszina says.
 They might even use the silent treatment on you to quite literally disregard your concerns, try to exempt themselves from conflict, or punish you for saying or doing something that threatens their power or control.

 4. They say things to deliberately be mean

-Narcissists will go out of their way to undermine others and to make them feel less-than, Dr. Kazina says.
+All types of narcissists will go out of their way to undermine others and to make them feel less-than, Dr. Kaszina says.
 That may mean a range of things, including telling you that an outfit looks bad on you, that you’re not smart, or that you’re not worthy of certain things in life.